myselfdeepdas/Covido/README.md

 # Covido 🦠
 <h3><i>
 A Covid-19 tracker android app to see details of any city and state in india & other countries with a nice ui and design.
-Covido manage all the latest data of covid-19 affected countaries along with india's all state and city data.
-This app fetches data from various api's and provide you the current data of all countries covid-19 cases,recoverd,deaths etc. In a single click. </i></h3>
+Covido manage all the latest data of covid-19 affected countries along with india's all state and city data.
+This app fetches data from various API's and provide you the current data of all countries covid-19 cases,recoverd,deaths etc. In a single click. </i></h3>

-The APP has some basic functionalities like: ⏬
+This APP has some basic functionalities like: ⏬

 1) Automatic update the current data. 💹
 2) Able to see all countries Covid-19 cases,recoverd,deaths etc. 🌐